aNairn/simple-shell/README.md

 - [x] tokenise the command and crete the alias struct
 - [x] add all aliases to the alias list

+# Stage Nine

+- [x] create a loop for checking aliases
+- [x] create the function for checking an alias after an alias has been checked
+- [x] allow aliases to be created to work with history calls
+- [x] have a limit on alias checks to avoid loops

 # ERRORS!
 - [x] fix empty alias to few args
 - [x] fix error with empty cd
+- [ ] fix error with ctr-D causing segment fault

 # FIXES
 - [x] test file needs updated to be able to work with future features